 Construction sites are often hazardous places.
 Supplies, equipment, and debris move in and out of busy work zones every day.
 In addition to facing the risk of falls, burns, and saw accidents, workers may be struck by commonly used motorized vehicles, such as trucks, forklifts, and bulldozers.
 Since many construction employees operate or work in close proximity to them, the risk of being harmed is high.
-If you were hurt in a vehicle accident while working on a New York building site, you need a skilled injury attorney to advocate on your behalf.
-For more than a decade, the Law Offices of Michael H. Joseph, PLLC has assisted workers who were harmed on building sites throughout Brooklyn, Manhattan, the Bronx, Queens, and Staten Island in pursuing the compensation that they deserve.
+If you were hurt in a vehicle accident while working on a New York building site, you need a skilled and experienced construction injury attorney to advocate on your behalf.
+For more than two decades, the construction accident lawyers at the Law Offices of Michael H. Joseph, PLLC have assisted workers who suffered personal injuries on construction sites throughout Brooklyn, Manhattan, the Bronx, Queens, Westchester and Rockland in pursuing the compensation that they deserve.

 According to data compiled by the federal Bureau of Labor Statistics, almost 30 percent of construction industry fatalities across the United States in 2012 involved a transportation incident.
 This includes collisions that occurred on and off a roadway as well as pedestrian accidents.
 Building site employees in New York and elsewhere may be struck by a vehicle or by heavy items, such as equipment that may fall from a truck.
 Construction workers may also become pinned under a piece of mobile equipment like a backhoe.
 Unfortunately, individuals who are involved in a vehicle accident on a work site can suffer burns, head trauma, paralysis, broken bones, and worse.
 However, you may be entitled to recover damages for your harm.

 Regrettably, New York construction workers face a higher risk of job-related injuries and fatalities than people who are employed in any other industry.
 If you were hurt while working at a building site, you may be able to hold a range of individuals and entities accountable.
-The dedicated accident lawyers at the Law Offices of Michael H. Joseph are available to answer your questions and help you seek fair compensation.
-We have worked tirelessly for injured individuals in White Plains, as well as throughout Westchester County and other areas of New York.
-For a free consultation with an aggressive advocate, please contact us online or give us a call us toll-free at (877) 580-6636.
+The dedicated Westchester and NYC construction accident at the Law Offices of Michael H. Joseph are available to answer your questions and help you seek fair compensation.
+We have worked tirelessly for injured individuals in New York City, as well as throughout Westchester County and other areas of New York.